×

 If you are thinking about moving to Boquete, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Boquete varies depending on the size and location of the property.
 Generally, the average cost of a one-bedroom apartment in Boquete is around $500 per month, while a three-bedroom house can cost up to $1,500 per month.
-Prices can also vary depending on the amenities offered, such as a pool or a view," said one expat in Boquete.
+Prices can also vary depending on the amenities offered, such as a pool or a view," replied a member in Boquete.

 View More Answers